-In the following we will show how each of these properties translates into properties of the SGWB.
-For definiteness, we formulate these observations with the specific example of the strong sharp turn presented in section \ref{sec:model}.
-However, the novel and most interesting features of the SGWB that we will discuss result from properties 1 and 2.
-Hence our results have a broad range of applicability to sharp features in general, with the properties of the envelope playing an interesting, but secondary role.
+In the following, all three properties will play an important role in our analysis.
+For definiteness, we formulate our results with the specific example of the strong sharp turn presented in section \ref{sec:model}.
+However, the novel and most interesting features of the SGWB that we will discuss derive from property 1.
+Hence our results have a broad range of applicability to sharp features in general.
+Point 2 is important for maximising the detectability of the novel signal.
+The properties of the envelope play an interesting, but secondary role.

 The scalar power spectra considered here consist of a series of individual peaks.
 GW signals induced by scalar perturbations with such a multi-peaked structure have been studied in \cite{Cai:2019amo} with a focus on series of $\delta$-function and Gaussian peaks.
 While the findings in \cite{Cai:2019amo} will be important for our work, we will find that the periodic structure of peaks and the existence of an exponentially enhanced envelope give rise to new characteristic features in the SGWB that have not been discussed before.